May 8, 2023 | Reading Time: 3 minutes

 Mess around and find out.

-Please forgive me for raising the name of a certain senator from Texas who believes himself presidential material but who’s an idiot’s idea of a smart person.
+Please forgive me for raising the name of a certain senator from Texas who believes himself presidential material but who is actually an idiot’s idea of a smart person.
 He was on Sean Hannity’s show Wednesday.
 Around and around they went till they landed on the topic of impeaching Joe Biden.

 There are reasonsreasons why Ted Cruz was asked about impeachment.
-What they are is not clear to me.
+What they are is not clear.
 That they are not clear is important.
-I’m pretty good at paying attention.
+I’m usually pretty good at paying attention.
 If something is not clear to me, it’s probably a fringe thing.
 If it’s a fringe thing, it’s probably something the Republicans are sifting through.
-If they’re sifting through it, it suggests they’re searching for reasonsreasons for doing what they want to do.
+If they’re sifting through it, it suggests they’re searching for reasonsreasons.

-Liberals usually get upset by the idea of doing something without good reasons for doing it.
+Liberals get upset by the idea of doing something without a reason for doing it.
 They hold even the Democrats to that standard.
-But wanting to impeach a president – a good one or a bad one – isn’t good or bad in and of itself.
-I’m in line with former House Minority Leader Gerald Ford, who once said that a congressional indictment of a federal official is justified by whatever a majority of the House of Representatives says justifies by.
+But wanting to impeach a president – a good or bad one – isn’t good or bad in and of itself.
+I’m in line with former House Minority Leader Gerald Ford, who once said the impeachment of federal officials is justified by whatever a majority of the House of Representatives says it’s justified by.

-If a majority wants to fling itself over the edge of the valley of the shadow of death, well, it can.
+If a majority wants to fling itself over the edge of the valley of the shadow of death, it can.
 This is a representative democracy, after all.
-That it can, however, is why a majority usually doesn’t.
-Democratically elected officials can go as far as they want to go until they run up against consequences.
+That it can, however, is why it usually doesn’t.
+Elected officials can go as far as they want to — until consequences come for them.

-The House Republicans made a stink in advance of the criminal former president’s double indictments by the House.
-Among other things, they said congressional Democrats were out to get him.
-Some Republicans in the Senate said they believed the same.
-Donald Trump was a victim of political prosecution.
+The House Republicans made a stink in advance of the criminal former president’s double impeachments.
+Among other things, they said the Democrats were out to get him.
+Some Republicans in the Senate said the same thing.
+Donald Trump was a victim of political persecution, they said.
 The impeachment trials weren’t fair.
 So they acquitted him.

-In other words, they’d impeach Joe Biden in a heartbeat if they had a “good reason” to.
+They’d impeach Joe Biden in a heartbeat if they had a “good reason” to.
 But they can’t know if it’s a good reason until after the fact.
 By the time they figure out the goodness or badness of doing it, they’ll have already flung themselves over the edge of the valley of the shadow of death.
 This is why they constantly look like they’re trying to kill themselves.
-Suicide-bomber politics isn’t so bad, in their view, if it works for them.
+Suicide-bomber politics, however, isn’t so bad if it works for them.

-The Republicans have been successful at scaring liberals and Democrats away from holding accountable corrupt Republicans – in the recent past, Donald Trump; in the immediate present Supreme Court Justice Clarence Thomas – by threatening them with what goes around comes around.
+The Republicans have been successful at scaring people away from holding accountable corrupt Republicans – in the recent past, Donald Trump; in the immediate present, Supreme Court Justice Clarence Thomas – by threatening them with what goes around comes around.

 But this threat rests on the Republicans’ inability to assess whether anything is good or bad before the fact.
-They don’t say what goes around comes around if there are good reasons.
-They say it comes around if the Republicans can force it to for reasons they will fabricate after the fact.
+Remember: They are not saying that what goes around comes around if there are good reasons.
+They are saying that what goes around comes around if the Republicans can force it to come around for reasons they will fabricate after the fact.

-If the House Republicans, under the auspices of Senator Ted Cruz, want to bring an indictment against President Joe Biden, they are entitled to.
+If the House Republicans, under the auspices of Senator Ted Cruz, want to bring an indictment against Joe Biden, they are entitled to.
 This is a representative democracy, after all.
-Democratically elected officials can go as far as they want to go until they run up against consequences.
+Democratically elected officials can go as far as they want to go until consequences come for them.

-For the House Democrats, the consequences of having impeached Trump twice were holding the Senate, just barely losing the House.
+For the House Democrats, the consequences of having impeached Trump twice were holding the Senate, barely losing the House.
 They made their arguments.
-They convinced enough people their reasons were good.
+They convinced people their reasons were good.

 The Republicans bear the same burden.